andreasemeraro/PlaSim-analysis/README.md

 **NOTE 5: You have to create a `grafici` directory in the [analisi](NSM2_100_70_30_ML_SI_T21/output/analisi) folder of a PlaSim simulation.
 The plots will be saved in this directory!**

 ### File comparison ###
-The files contained in this section are expoitedto perform some plots in order to compare two or more simulations.
+The files contained in this section are exploited to perform some plots in order to compare two or more simulations.
 In this directory you will find a folder called T21 that refers to the resolution of the fle anlyzed in this path.
 You can also create another folder for the T42 resolution.
 In the former directory there is a file named [module_comparison.ipynb](file_comparison/T21/module_comparison.ipynb) which contains all the functions used in the [comparison.ipybn](file_comparison/T21/NSM2_WGAO2/comparison.ipynb) file content in the NSM2_WGAO2 directory.
 In this directory you have to create a `grafici` directory as previously done in the file_analysis.
 In the [comparison.ipybn](file_comparison/T21/NSM2_WGAO2/comparison.ipynb) you have to set:
 - legend_array=["NSM2","WGAO2"]
 - nm=["NSM2_100_70_30_ML_SI_T21","WGAO2_100_70_30_ML_SI_T21"]